-Clive became a full time foreign correspondent in 1996, first being posted to Japan.
+Clive became a full-time foreign correspondent in 1996, with his first post being in Japan.

-Since then he has held some of the most important posts in foreign newsgathering including Washington Correspondent, Europe Correspondent, Asia Correspondent and Africa Correspondent.
+Since then he has held some of the most important posts in foreign newsgathering including:

-Clive Myrie has reported from more than 80 countries on some of the most important news events over the last 20 years including the wars in Croatia, Kosovo, Afghanistan and Iraq.
+Subsequently, Clive Myrie has reported from over 80 countries on some of the most important news events over the last 20 years including the wars in Croatia, Kosovo, Afghanistan and Iraq.

-Clive has a particular interest in U.S. politics having covered the administrations of three Presidents (Clinton, Bush and Obama,) and reported on numerous Congressional mid-term elections and two Presidential races.
+Clive has a particular interest in U.S. politics having covered the administrations of four Presidents (Clinton, Bush, Obama and Trump), reported on Congressional mid-term elections and Presidential races.

-Clive has also presented a number of documentaries including a BBC special on the life of President Obama.
+Furthermore, Clive has presented several documentaries including a BBC special on the life of President Obama.

-He has won awards in Monte Carlo, citations in the United States (from the EMMY committee) and the UK (a Screen Nations award).
+He has won awards in Monte Carlo, citations in the USA (from the EMMY committee) and the UK (Screen Nations award).